 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
 This includes an assessment of: whether the accounting policies are appropriate to the account's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Accountable Officer; and the overall presentation of the financial statements.
 It also involves obtaining evidence about the regularity of receipts and payments.
-In addition, I read all the financial and non-financial information in the Non-Domestic Rating Account to identify material inconsistencies with the audited financial statements.
+In addition, I read all the financial and non-financial information in the Non-Domestic Rating Account to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by me in the course of performing the audit.
 If I become aware of any apparent material misstatements, irregularities, or inconsistencies I consider the implications for my report.